monero-project/monero-site/knowledge-base/user-guides/monero-wallet-cli.md

 icon: "icon_userguides"
 attribution: "<!-- Icon is based on work by Freepik (http://www.freepik.com) and is licensed under Creative Commons BY 3.0 -->"
 ---
-# simplewallet
+# monero-wallet-cli

-`simplewallet` is the wallet software that ships with the Monero tree.
+`monero-wallet-cli` is the wallet software that ships with the Monero tree.
 It is a console program, and manages an account.
-While a bitcoin wallet manages both an account and the blockchain, Monero separates these: `bitmonerod` handles the blockchain, and `simplewallet` handles the account.
+While a bitcoin wallet manages both an account and the blockchain, Monero separates these: `bitmonerod` handles the blockchain, and `monero-wallet-cli` handles the account.

-This guide will show how to perform various operations from the `simplewallet` UI.
+This guide will show how to perform various operations from the `monero-wallet-cli` UI.
 The guide assumes you are using the most recent version of the Monero Core software *(currently 0.9.0.0 Hydrogen Helix)*, and have already created an account according to the other guides.

 ## Checking your balance

-Since the blockchain handling and the wallet are separate programs, many uses of `simplewallet` need to work with the daemon.
+Since the blockchain handling and the wallet are separate programs, many uses of `monero-wallet-cli` need to work with the daemon.
 This includes looking for incoming transactions to your address.
-Once you are running both `simplewallet` and `bitmonerod`, enter `balance`.
+Once you are running both `monero-wallet-cli` and `bitmonerod`, enter `balance`.

 Example: